CarlColijn/Jazillionth/README.md

   * 0 or more test sets (TestSet objects)
     * 0 or more test functions (dictionary of test functions)

-To add a page to test, call `AddPageToTest(name, url[, accessObjectNames])`;
+To add a page to test, call either `AddPageToTest(name, url[, accessObjectNames])` for external pages, or `AddPageToTest(name)` for the current page;

 * `name`: string<br>
-  A reference name for use in the test result listing.
+  A reference name for use in the test log.
-* `url`: string<br>
+* `url`: string (optional)<br>
-  The page's URL.
+  The page's URL for external pages, or do not specify an URL to test the current page in-line.
 * `accessObjectNames`: array of string (optional)<br>
   A list of the names of the JavaScript objects to make available to your test scripts.
+You cannot specify object names when testing the current page in-line, since your scripts can access everything in it as-is anyway.

 `AddPageToTest` returns the created TestPage object to you.
 You must use this to later register test sets for it.
 You can also access its properties wherever you encounter it in your callback functions and test functions.
 These are: